FancyBoiL1/datauri-passthrough/README.md

 # DataURI-Passthrough
-This goofy little github repository allows for a user to dynamically load javascript sites, scripts or even "bookmarklets".
+This goofy little github repository allows for a user to load scripts or "bookmarklets".
+Cannot effect chrome extensions without extra work.

 To use this repo for reasons other than to stare at the code, use this link:
 `data:text/html;base64,PGxpbmsgcmVsPSJzdHlsZXNoZWV0IiBocmVmPSJodHRwczovL2Nkbi